SarderLab/H-AI-L/README.md

 (https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/).
 This is currently limited to files formats which have openslide-python support (.tif support is provided via PIL).

+A preprint version of this work can be found here: https://arxiv.org/abs/1812.07509

 NOTE: currently the only supported ImageScope  annotation tools are the freehand select, and rectangle tools.

 Created by [Brendon Lutnick](https://github.com/brendonlutnick) and [Brandon Ginley](https://github.com/bgginley) at SUNY Buffalo.